-The main objective of hydrogen modelling in the capacity outlook models is to determine the optimal electrolyser expansion and operation and the corresponding impact on the development of generation and transmission.
-To this end, AEMO uses the capacity outlook models to identify the location and size of the electrolyser plants required to meet hydrogen demand at the RRNs for domestic hydrogen and at port locations for export.
+The main objective of hydrogen modelling in the capacity outlook models is to determine the optimal electrolyser expansion and operation, the location for green steel production, and the corresponding impact on the development of generation and transmission that minimises total system costs.
+To this end, AEMO uses the capacity outlook models to identify the location and size of the electrolyser plants required to meet hydrogen demand at the RRNs for domestic hydrogen and at port locations for export, as well as the location of green steel production, also assumed to be located at ports.

 The assumed domestic and export hydrogen demands are modelled as separate flexible loads, with minimum production requirements on a monthly timeframe.
 Export facilities also incorporate hydrogen conversion facilities (such as to ammonia), which operate as inflexible baseloads.
+Green steel demand for hydrogen is included with the export hydrogen demand, whereas green steel demand for electricity is modelled as inflexible demand which must be also located at hydrogen export ports.

+The electrolyser capacity determined by the model balances capital cost and operational flexibility in a way that minimises total costs.
 The preferred electrolyser capacity is therefore optimised, selecting the capacity that provides an optimal balance of capital cost and operational flexibility.

 Hydrogen operation is flexible to minimise total costs while meeting monthly production targets, subject to an inflexible baseload component.
 More electrolyser capacity can increase operational flexibility and lower operating costs, but comes at a higher capital cost.
 Electrolyser builds are linearised as with other generation, storage, and transmission build decisions in the SSLT and DLT (see Section 2.4.6).

-Within the model, the choice of ports to locate electrolysers for hydrogen export is based on minimising the development cost of powering the electrolysers, considering the cost and availability of resources (such as VRE and transmission).
+Within the model, the choice of ports to locate electrolysers for hydrogen export and for green steel production is based on minimising the development cost of powering the electrolysers, considering the cost and availability of resources (such as VRE and transmission).
 Water availability is considered when screening potential port locations.
 REZ development costs consider the relative cost to deliver energy to electrolyser locations such as ports, and/or the primary transmission backbone that services traditional load centres, as described in the IASR.
 The cost of network augmentations to deliver the VRE to the electrolysers is determined based on the approach discussed in Section 2.3.4.